Intercountry Adoption

 Receive a Referral for a Child from the Central Authority

-Along with the referral, the adoption authority in Vietnam will provide a basic background study and other information, if available, about the child to help you decide whether to accept the referral.
-We encourage families to consider consulting with a medical professional and their adoption service provider to understand the needs of the specific child but you must decide for yourself whether you will be able to meet the needs of, and provide a permanent home for a specific child.
-You must also adhere to the recommendations in the home study submitted to USCIS with respect to the number of children and capacity to deal with any special needs of an adoptive child.
-Learn more about health considerations.
-If you accept the referral, the adoption service provider communicates that decision to the Central Authority in Vietnam.
+If both the United States and Vietnam determine that you are suitable and eligible to adopt, and Vietnam’s Central Authority for Convention adoptions has determined that a child is eligible for adoption and that intercountry adoption is in that child’s best interests, the Central Authority for Convention adoptions in Vietnam may provide you with a referral.
+The referral is a proposed match between you and a specific child based on a review of your dossier and the needs of the child.
+The adoption authority in Vietnam will provide a background study and other information, if available, about the child to help you decide whether to accept the referral.
+We encourage families to consider consulting with a medical professional and their ASP to understand the needs of the specific child, but you must decide for yourself whether you will be able to meet the needs of and provide a permanent home for a specific child.
+You must also adhere to the USCIS suitability determination with respect to the number of children and capacity to deal with any special needs of an adoptive child.
+Learn more about Health Considerations.
+If you accept the referral, the ASP communicates that to the Central Authority in Vietnam.
 Learn more about this critical decision.

 4. Apply to USCIS for the Child to be Found Provisionally Eligible for Immigration to the United States as a Convention Adoptee and Receive U.S. Agreement to Proceed with the Adoption

-Submit a Petition for a Determination on the Child’s Immigration Eligibility
+Submit a Form I-800 Petition to Obtain Provisional Determination on the Child’s Immigration Eligibility

-After you accept being matched with a particular child, you will apply to USCIS for provisional approval for the child to immigrate to the United States by filing the Form I-800, Petition to Classify Convention Adoptee as an Immediate Relative.
-USCIS will make a provisional determination as to whether the child appears to meet the definition of a Convention adoptee and will likely be eligible to be admitted to the United States.
+After you accept a match with a particular child, you will apply to USCIS for provisional approval for the child to immigrate to the United States by filing the Form I-800, Petition to Classify Convention Adoptee as an Immediate Relative.
+USCIS will make a provisional determination as to whether the child appears to meet the definition of a Convention Adoptee and will likely be eligible to be admitted to the United States.

 You should receive a letter from the National Visa Center (NVC) confirming receipt of the provisionally approved Form I-800 petition and assigning a case number and an invoice ID number.
 Use this information to log into the Consular Electronic Application Center (CEAC) to file the Electronic Immigrant Visa Application (DS-260) for your child.
 An adoptive parent should fill out these forms in your child's name.
 Answer every item on the form.
 If information is not applicable, please write “N/A” in the block.
-Please review the DS-260 FAQs, our Online Immigrant Visa Forms page, or contact the NVC at NVCAdoptions@state.gov or +1-603-334-0700 if you have questions about completing the online DS-260 form.
-A consular officer will review the provisionally approved Form I-800 petition and the visa application and, if applicable, advise you of options for the waiver of any ineligibilities related to the visa application.
+Please review the DS-260 FAQs, our Online Immigrant Visa Forms page, or contact the NVC at NVCAdoptions@state.gov if you have questions about completing the online DS-260 form.

 Remember: The consular officer will make a final decision about a child’s eligibility for an immigrant visa later in the adoption process.

-5. Adopt the Child in Vietnam
+6. Adopt the Child in Vietnam

 • Several governmental bodies at the national and provincial levels have roles in the intercountry adoption process in Vietnam.

 • The Ministry of Justice (MOJ) is the Central Authority for intercountry adoption in Vietnam.
 The Department of Adoptions under the Ministry of Justice (MOJ/DA), as the Vietnamese competent authority for intercountry adoptions, is responsible for the overall supervision of the adoption process.
-The MOJ authorizes foreign adoption agencies to operate in Vietnam, accepts and reviews dossiers of prospective adoptive parents, matches prospective adoptive parents with children with special needs, reviews matches made by provincial authorities for other children eligible for intercountry adoption, issues referral letters, and verifies that the adoption was in accordance with Vietnam’s adoption law and the Hague Adoption Convention.
+The MOJ carries out the following functions:

-• The provincial Department of Justice determines the eligibility of the child for intercountry adoption, matches prospective adoptive parents with children other than special needs children, organizes the “Giving and Receiving” ceremony, and maintains the adoption registry, which is a record of all adoption cases processed in the province that contains information on the adopted child, adoptive parents, and the date the provincial People’s Committee issued the Adoption Decree.
+• maintains the adoption registry, which is a record of all adoption cases processed in the province that contains information on the adopted child, adoptive parents, and the date the provincial People’s Committee issued the Adoption Decree.

-• The provincial People’s Committee reviews and approves matches by the provincial Department of Justice and issues the Inter-country Adoption Decree.
+The provincial People’s Committee reviews and approves matches by the provincial Department of Justice and issues the Intercountry Adoption Decree.

-Role of the Court: Vietnam’s courts do not issue Adoption Decrees in Vietnamese Convention adoptions.
+• Role of the Court: Vietnam’s courts do not issue Adoption Decrees in Vietnamese Convention adoptions.
 The Vietnamese courts have no role in intercountry adoptions.

-Unless a public domestic authority is providing all adoption services in your case, there must be a U.S. accredited or approved adoption service provider acting as the primary provider in every case.
-Also, any agency or person providing an adoption service on behalf of prospective adoptive parents in any Convention or non-Convention intercountry adoption case must be accredited or approved, or be a supervised or exempted provider.
-Adoption service means any one of the following six services:
+As noted above, any agency or person providing an adoption service on behalf of PAPs in any Convention intercountry adoption case must be accredited or approved or be a supervised or exempted provider.

 • Identifying a child for adoption and arranging an adoption;